 All proposals will be screened for relevance, accuracy, completeness, and compliance with NFWF and funding source policies.
-Pre-proposals and full proposals will then be evaluated by review teams representing the relevant funders and technical experts based primarily on the extent to which they meet the five criteria listed below.
+Pre-proposals and full proposals will then be evaluated by review teams representing the relevant funders and technical experts based primarily on the extent to which they meet the criteria listed below.
 Each of the criteria will be evaluated on a scale of 1 to 5, where 1 is insufficient, 2 is significantly deficient, three is satisfactory, four is excellent and five is outstanding.
 For more information on review scoring see Appendix 4.

 Program Goals and Priorities - Project addresses one or more of the program priorities listed on pages 2-4 of this RFP and aligns with agency funding priorities for each category as specified in Appendix 2.
 Project has specific, quantifiable performance metrics to evaluate project progress toward goals.
+Competitive projects will address more than one program priority, and all projects should provide an ecosystem benefit.

-Technical Merit - Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan and timeline.
-Project engages appropriate technical experts throughout project planning, design and implementation to ensure activities are technically sound and feasible.
+Technical Merit -Project is technically sound and feasible, and the proposal sets forth a clear, logical, and achievable work plan/timeline.
+Project engages appropriate technical experts throughout project planning, design, and implementation to ensure activities are technically sound and feasible.
 Project includes a plan for monitoring progress during and after the proposed project period to track project success and adaptively address new challenges and opportunities as they arise.
 Proposal notes any pre- and post-performance monitoring necessary and how it will be implemented.
 Project will be maintained to ensure benefits are achieved and sustained over time.
 This should include how future funding will be secured to implement necessary long-term monitoring and maintenance activities.
 This ensures long-term sustainability and success of the project, integration into local programs and policies, and community acceptance of proposed restoration actions.

-Conservation Plan and/or Indigenous Knowledge - Project builds off and contributes to one or more existing conservation, restoration, resilience, stewardship, or species recovery plans and/or is informed by IK.
+Conservation Plan and/or Indigenous Knowledge - Project builds off and contributes to one or more existing conservation, restoration, resilience, stewardship, Tribal resource management, or species recovery plans and/or is informed by INDIGENOUS KNOWLEDGE; please see footnote 1 above for examples.
 Project establishes partnerships, capacity, and/or processes necessary to develop or implement a plan.
 Proposal articulates the degree to which the project will advance outcomes and goals set forth in a plan.

 Partnership and Community Impact -The project is supported by a robust partnership with necessary expertise.
 The applicant partners with, elevates, and engages collaboratively with or directly represents diverse local community members, leaders, community-based organizations, and other relevant stakeholders to develop and implement the project.
-These include projects where non-traditional partners or communities are engaged-or are applicants themselves-thereby benefitting underserved communities and broadening the sustained impact from the project.
+These include projects where non-traditional partners or communities are engaged-or are applicants themselves-thereby benefiting underserved communities and broadening the sustained impact from the project.
 Efforts to develop capacity in non-traditional partners are encouraged.
-Projects that align with Justice40 will be prioritized.

 Budget -Amount requested is proportional to expected outcomes.
 Costs are allowable, reasonable and budgeted in accordance with NFWF's Budget Instructions cost categories.
-Federally funded projects must be in compliance with 2 CRF 200 as applicable.
+Federally funded projects must be in compliance with OMB Uniform Guidance as applicable.
 A complete budget should include budget narratives to provide justifications for costs.
-Cost-effectiveness analysis identifies the economically most efficient way to meet project objectives.
+Costeffectiveness analysis identifies the economically most efficient way to meet project objectives.
 Project includes a cost-effective budget that balances performance risk and efficient use of funds.
-Cost-effectiveness evaluation includes, but is not limited to, an assessment of effective direct/indirect costs across all categories in the proposed budget according to the type, size and duration of project and project objectives.
+Cost-effectiveness evaluation includes, but is not limited to, an assessment of effective costs across all categories in the proposed budget according to the type, size and duration of project and project objectives.
 Project budgets will be compared to similar projects to ensure proposed costs across all budget categories are reasonable for the activities being performed and the outcomes proposed.